ucsd-cse130/wi20/lectures/00-hello.md

 Learning...

-- JavaScript in April
+- JavaScript in January
-- Haskell in May
+- Haskell in February
-- C++ in June
+- C++ in March
 - etc.

 ### New languages come (and go ...)